restsql/restsql/README.txt

 	* mysql-connector-java-#.jar (tested with MySQL version 5.5)
 	* postgresql-#.jdbc4.jar (tested with PostgreSQL version 9.0)

-Enabling Security: restSQL will authorize SQL Resource operations.
+Enabling Authentication and Authorization: restSQL will authorize SQL Resource operations.
 Your app will authenticate users and associate users with roles.
 You must provide a priviliges properties file and reference it in the restsql.properties.
 Your app will call restSQL's Authorizer and provide a SecurityContextimplementation.
 See the SDK's Security configuration for more instructions.

 -------------------------------------------------------------------------------